osteensco/fastTravelCLI/README.md

 <h4>I already use fzf for most of my in project navigation, why would I use this?</h4>

-If you use fzf to find a deeply nested directory, fastTravelCLI takes an experience like this:
+If you use [fzf](https://github.com/junegunn/fzf) to find a deeply nested directory that you access often, fastTravelCLI takes an experience like this:
 ```
 cd $(find * -type d | fzf)
 ```